Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 The differences in the workbooks themselves relate to the code cells within each notebook where users implement and test exercises.
 In the workbooks intended to be used locally, exercises are implemented in simple interactive code cells.
-In the versions, these cells have additional metadata and contain the solutions for the exercises, making them a convenient answer key even if you are working on them locally.
+In the `nbgrader` versions, these cells have additional metadata and contain the solutions for the exercises, making them a convenient answer key even if you are working on them locally.

 ### Running workbooks locally

-To run workbooks locally, you will need to install Python on your system, then install , which includes a local Jupyter server you can use to run the workbooks.
+To run workbooks locally, you will need to install Python on your system, then install `ipython`, which includes a local Jupyter server you can use to run the workbooks.
 You will also need to install additional Python packages needed by the workbooks, and a few additional programs.